 Food for Hamsters & Dwarf Hamsters in the Hamster Webshop!

-Order Hamster Food & Dwarf Hamster Food easily and quickly at DRD Knaagdierwinkel® The online Hamster Webshop for your Hamster!
+Order Hamster Food & Dwarf Hamster Food easily and quickly at DRD Rodent Shop ® The online Hamster Webshop for your Hamster!

-For food for your Hamster or Dwarf Hamster you have come to the right place in our Hamster webshop .
-Here you will find different types and brands of hamster and dwarf hamster food for an attractive price.
-Little One, Bunny Nature, Witte Molen, Hope Farms, Versele Laga, Beaphar, etc. Ordering is quick and easy in our Hamster webshop.
+For food for your Hamster or Dwarf Hamster you are in the right place in our Hamster webshop .
+You will find different types and brands of hamster and dwarf hamster food for an attractive price.
+Little One, Bunny Nature, Witte Molen, Hope Farms, Versele Laga, Beaphar etc. Ordering is easy and fast in our Hamster webshop.

-Nutritional needs of the Hamster and the Dwarf Hamster
+Nutritional requirements of the Hamster and the Dwarf Hamster

 The nutritional needs of the different hamster species differ from each other:

 Chinese Dwarf Hamster: seeds and no grasses or herbs.
-The protein content is nil.
+The protein content is zero.

 Syrian Hamster (Golden Hamster): seeds, grains, insects

-Digestive tract of the different hamster species and their differences
+Digestive tract of different hamster species and their differences

 1. Roborovski dwarf hamster

 The Roborovski dwarf hamster generally has a relatively short intestine and large intestine compared to other hamster species.
-Because of their dietary preference for seeds and grains, they may have efficient digestion in the small intestine, where nutrients are absorbed.
-They have a relatively rapid intestinal transit time, which means that food is processed quickly through the digestive tract.
+Due to their dietary preference for seeds and grains, they may have efficient digestion in the small intestine, where nutrients are absorbed.
+They have a relatively fast intestinal transit, meaning that food is processed quickly through the digestive tract.

-The Russian dwarf hamster generally has a longer digestive tract compared to other hamster species.
-They have a relatively larger colon, which may indicate better fermentation of fiber and more efficient digestion of plant matter.
-Their diet consists of a wide variety of foods, including seeds, grains, vegetables and fruits.
+The Russian dwarf hamster tends to have a longer digestive tract compared to other hamster species.
+They have a relatively larger large intestine, which may indicate better fermentation of fiber and more efficient digestion of plant material.
+Their diet consists of a wide variety of foods, including seeds, grains, vegetables, and fruits.

 3. Chinese dwarf hamster

-The Chinese dwarf hamster has a relatively long and tortuous digestive tract, which can contribute to slow passage of food and efficient digestion.
+The Chinese dwarf hamster has a relatively long and tortuous digestive tract, which can help slow the passage of food and aid in efficient digestion.
 They have a relatively large caecum, a part of the large intestine where fermentation takes place.
-This may indicate that they are well adapted to a high fiber diet.
-Their diet consists mainly of seeds, grains, vegetables and insects.
+This can indicate that they are well adapted to a high-fiber diet.
+Their diet consists mainly of seeds, grains, vegetables, and insects.

-The Campbelli dwarf hamster has similar characteristics to the Russian dwarf hamster.
-They have a medium length of the digestive tract and an average size of the various digestive organs.
-They have a similar diet to the Russian dwarf hamster, with a mix of seeds, grains, vegetables and fruits.
+The Campbell's Dwarf Hamster has similar characteristics to the Russian Dwarf Hamster.
+They have a medium length digestive tract and medium size digestive organs.
+They have a similar diet to the Russian Dwarf Hamster, with a mix of seeds, grains, vegetables, and fruits.

 5. Syrian hamster

 The Syrian hamster generally has a larger digestive tract size compared to the dwarf hamster species.
-They have a relatively large stomach and intestines, which may indicate better food processing.
-Their diet consists of a wide variety of foods, including seeds, grains, vegetables, fruits and insects.
+They have a relatively large stomach and intestines, which may indicate better processing of food.
+Their diet consists of a wide variety of foods, including seeds, grains, vegetables, fruits, and insects.

 Hoarding the Hamster and the Dwarf Hamster

-Hamsters & Dwarf Hamsters carry their food in their cheek pouches .
-What you see is that the hamster stuffs his food into his cheek pouches and quickly takes it to his house or pantry.
-Carrying food in the cheek pouches is also called 'Hoarding' .
-Thanks to the cheek pouch muscle, the food is held in the cheek pouch and the Hamster can transport it safely and quickly.
+Hamsters & Dwarf hamsters transport their food in their cheek pouches .
+What you see is that the hamster stuffs its food in its cheek pouches and quickly takes it to its home or pantry.
+Transporting food in the cheek pouches is also called 'Hoarding' .
+Thanks to the cheek pouch muscle, the food is held in the cheek pouch and the hamster can transport it safely and quickly.

 All in one chunk or a mixture?

-If your hamster or dwarf hamster really starts to eat selectively , so that he only eats the tasty things, it may be wise to switch to an all-in-one kibble .
-The hamster can no longer eat selectively in this way.
-Each piece has its own composition.
-Hamsters need a few weeks to get used to different food.
-It is also possible that the hamster will eat less of the all-in-one chunk.
+If your hamster or dwarf hamster really starts eating selectively , so that he only eats the tasty things, then it may be wise to switch to an all-in-one kibble .
+In this way, the hamster can no longer eat selectively.
+Each kibble has its own composition.
+Hamsters do need a few weeks to get used to other food.
+It is also possible that the hamster will eat less of the all-in-one kibble.
 This may have to do with the composition of the kibble.
-Some all-in-one chunks have a very full composition, meaning less needs to be eaten to meet the same nutritional needs.
+Some all-in-one kibbles have a very full composition, so that less of it needs to be eaten to meet the same nutritional needs.

-Hamsters are much less sensitive to a change in food than, for example, a guinea pig or rabbit.
-Changing food is much easier with these animals.
-However, we always recommend mixing your own food with the new food for a few days.
+Hamsters are much less sensitive to a change of food than for example a guinea pig or rabbit.
+Changing between food is much easier with these animals.
+However, we advise to always mix your own food with the new food for a few days.

 Coprophagy in Hamsters and Dwarf Hamsters

 Hamsters produce two types of feces: dry, hard feces and soft, nutrient-rich feces called caecotrophs.
-Caecotrophs are produced in the caecum, a bulge in the large intestine.
+Caecotrophs are produced in the caecum, an extension of the large intestine.
 They contain undigested nutrients, such as fiber and protein.

 Coprophagy is a natural behavior in hamsters and plays an important role in their feeding strategy.
 It allows them to obtain essential nutrients that would otherwise be lost.
-However, it is important to ensure that hamsters are fed a balanced diet that contains sufficient nutrients so that they are not forced into coprophagy to compensate for deficiencies.
+However, it is important to ensure that hamsters are fed a balanced diet that contains sufficient nutrients so that they are not forced to engage in coprophagy to compensate for deficiencies.

 The Teeth of Dwarf Hamsters and Hamsters